top of page

 Ancient Building and Censer on Cliffs

-How Did the Wudang Mountain Become the Royal Taoist Place in Ming Dynasty?
+Wudang Mountains: Royal Taoist Place in the Ming Dynasty

 Wudang Mountains has been a Taoist holy land in history, where many hermits practiced Taoism.